unbanksytv/wt-notification-api/README.md

 When sending an update notification, you should specify:

-- WT Index address the update pertains to
+- WT Index address the update pertains to.
-- Type of WT resource (currently, "hotel" is the only allowed value, but we expect this to be extended in the near future)
+- Type of WT resource (currently, "hotel" is the only allowed value, but we expect this to be extended in the near future).
-- WT Resource address (e.g. hotel address)
+- WT Resource address (e.g. hotel address).
-- Scope (what has changed)
+- Scope (what has changed).

 The purpose of `scope` is twofold:

-1. To allow consumers to subscribe to a subset of changes only (e.g. updates of prices).
+1. Allow consumers to subscribe only to a subset of updates (e.g. updates of prices).
-2. To enable consumers to find out what remote resource needs to be fetched again.
-For this reason, the `onChain` and `dataIndex` subjects are present - without `dataIndex` being changed, the consumer knows the same URL reference might be reused to download the newest data upon repeated updates.
+2. Enable consumers to keep track of which remote resources can be kept in local cache.
+For example, if updates keep coming without the `dataIndex` subject, the consumer knows the old URL of, say, ratePlans is still valid and can be simply fetched again to get the newest data.

 ### Example